The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Biographies

 \section{Biographies}

-\begin{IEEEbiographynophoto}{Van-Phuc Bui} received the B.Sc. degree (Hons.) in electronics and telecommunications from the Ho Chi Minh University of Technology, Vietnam, in 2018 and the M.Sc. degree in telecommunication from the Soongsil University, South Korea, in 2020.
-He is currently pursuing a Ph.D. degree at Aalborg University.
-His research interests include wireless communications, semantic communications and networking. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Shashi Raj Pandey} is a postdoctoral researcher at the Connectivity Section, Aalborg University, Denmark.
-He received his Ph.D. in computer science and engineering from Kyung Hee University, South Korea, in August 2021.
-His research interests include network economics, wireless communications and networking, distributed machine learning, and semantic communications. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Federico Chiariotti} is currently an assistant professor at the University of Padova, Italy, where he also received his PhD in information engineering in 2019.
+\begin{IEEEbiographynophoto}{Van-Phuc Bui} received the B.Sc. degree (Hons.) in Electronic systems from the Ho Chi Minh University of Technology, Vietnam, in 2018 and the M.Sc. degree in telecommunication from Soongsil University, South Korea, in 2020.
+He is currently pursuing a Ph.D. at Aalborg University, Denmark.
+His research interests include wireless communications, semantic communications and networking. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Shashi Raj Pandey} is currently an assistant professor at the Connectivity Section, Aalborg University, Denmark.
+He received his Ph.D. in computer science and engineering from Kyung Hee University, South Korea, in 2021.
+His research interests include network economics, wireless communications and networking, distributed machine learning, and semantic communications. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Andreas Casparsen} received the B.sc. degree in Electronic systems, from Aalborg University, Denmark in 2019.
+He got his degree in Communication engineering from Aalborg University, Denmark, in 2021.
+Currently, he is pursuing a Ph.D. at Aalborg University, Denmark.
+His research interest includes ORAN, latency, and experimental research. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Federico Chiariotti} is currently an assistant professor at the University of Padova, Italy, where he also received his PhD in information engineering in 2019.
 From 2020 to 2022, he worked at Aalborg University, Denmark.
-He has authored over 60 peer-reviewed papers on latency optimization, semantic and goal-oriented communication, and machine learning in networking. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Petar Popovski} is a Professor at Aalborg University, where he heads the section on Connectivity and a Visiting Excellence Chair at the University of Bremen.
-He is the Editor-in-Chief of IEEEE JOURNAL ON SELECTED AREAS IN COMMUNICATIONS.
+He has authored over 90 peer-reviewed papers on latency optimization, semantic and goal-oriented communication, and machine learning in networking. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Petar Popovski} is a Professor at Aalborg University, where he heads the section on Connectivity and a Visiting Excellence Chair at the University of Bremen.
+He is the Editor-in-Chief of IEEE JOURNAL ON SELECTED AREAS IN COMMUNICATIONS.
 His research interests are in communication theory and wireless connectivity. \end{IEEEbiographynophoto}